ordina-jworks/ordina-jworks.github.io/_posts/2019-03-31-vuzix-blade.md

 Our colleague, Frederick tested the device for a longer period of time:
 >
 > Sometimes I wear this device for a full day to get deeply immersed in the experience.
-> As it is comfortable to wear this wasn't much of an issue.
+> As it is comfortable to wear, this wasn't much of an issue.
 >
 > My first experiment was to check how many would look funny at me during my morning commute.
 > The good news is that during my train ride and walk around the office, not many people were or kept staring at me.